mattboutilier/Public/README.md

-_This GitHub repository contains code and data, including malware samples, proof-of-concept exploits, and potentially harmful scripts, generated or collected strictly for ybersecurity research, educational purposes, and showcasing technical work product only._
+_This GitHub repository contains code and data, including malware samples, proof-of-concept exploits, and potentially harmful scripts, generated or collected strictly for cybersecurity research, educational purposes, and showcasing technical work product only._

 _The repository owner is not responsible or liable for any